insin/nwb/README.md

 nwb **gets you started quickly** with workflows for starting from a single `.js` file and building up, or [generating skeleton projects](/docs/Commands.md#new) ready for deployment or publishing out of the box, preconfigured for running unit tests on [Travis CI](https://travis-ci.org/).

-nwb **owns core development dependencies** so you don't have to copy the same `devDependencies` between projects and deal with keeping them up to date yourself.
+nwb **owns core development dependencies** so you don't have to copy the same `devDependencies` between projects and deal with keeping them up to date individually.

 nwb **dynamically generates configuration**, so you don't have to copy configuration boilerplate between projects.
-It generates a baseline default configuration and allows you to [use an `nwb.config.js` file to tweak or add to the default configuration](/docs/Configuration.md#configuration) to suit your project.
+It generates a baseline default configuration and allows you to [use a single configuration file to tweak or add to the default configuration](/docs/Configuration.md#configuration) to suit your project.

 ## Quick Start Examples

 *(Assuming a global install of nwb)*

-Start developing a React app from a single file, automatically installing missing dependencies from npm when they're required; create a static build for distribution:
+Start developing a React app from a single file, automatically installing missing dependencies from npm when they're required; then create a static build for distribution:

 ```
 $ touch app.js